BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 ## Running Angular Directive Blades in Workbenches

-Right now BRJS doesn't support offer alternative templating support so the default blade template creates you files related to Blades that use Knockout.
+Right now BRJS doesn't offer [alternative templating support](https://github.com/BladeRunnerJS/brjs/issues/126) so the default blade template creates you files related to Blades that use Knockout.
 One of these files is the `blades/input/workbench/index.html` file.
 This file is there to let you run and develop your blade in isolation.

 We need to update this to display our Angular directive.
 To do this replace the JavaScript below the `// ViewModel that is being created in the workbench` comment, including the calls to `addModelViewer` and `addComponent`, with the following: